Mongar

 Mongar (Dzongkha: མོང་སྒར) is a town and the seat of Mongar District in eastern Bhutan.
 The population of Mongar Dzongkhag in 2022 was estimated at 36,383, comprising 17,498 males and 18,886 females.
 It included 10,084 residing in urban centres of Mongar, Gyalpoizhing, Lingmithang, Kidheykhar, Drametse and Yadi towns.
-The rural population across 17 Gewogs was of 26,299.
+The rural population of 7 Gewogs was 6,299.
 Mongar is on the road from Thimphu to Trashigang.
 It is one of the oldest educational hubs of the country.
 It has a regional hospital and a good standard hotel, among other facilities.
 The important Yagang Lhakhang monastery is on the outskirts of the town.

 The post code for Mongar post office is 43001.
 The ruins of Zhongar Dzong are located on the outskirts of Mongar.
 The Dzong has been in ruins since 1889.

 Pilgrimage གནས་སྐོར།

-Entering Mongar district is a door to a multi-destination pilgrimage sites brimming for Buddhist devotees.
-Thousands of devotees across the country comes here for the purpose of pilgrimage and sigh-seeing holy places.
+Entering Mongar district is a door to a multi-destination pilgrimage site brimming in Buddhist devotees.
+Thousands of devotees across the country visit the site for the purpose of pilgrimage and sightseeing holy places.

 Sacred Aja Ney and Aja-Ugyen Draphu-Sheridzong Trail

 The renowned Aja Ney་(ཨ་རྒྱ་གནས།) is located at an altitude of more than 3,500 meters under Sherimuhung Gewog.
-The most sacred are the 100 imprints of the sacred syllable “Ah” on the rock-cave left by Guru Rinpoche besides numerous other sacred sites.
-The Nye also has a medicinal spring which the locals believe can cure 18 diseases besides a nearby pool called Awa Chhu (now known as Uma Chuu).
+The most sacred are the 100 imprints of the sacred syllable “Ah” on the rock-cave left by Guru Rinpoche.
+The Nye also has a medicinal spring which the locals believe can cure 18 diseases, besides a nearby pool called Awa Chhu (now known as Uma Chuu).
 It is said to remove defilements in a person.
 It takes a minimum of three days to complete a pilgrimage to all the sacred sites.